 The Empire Plan is available to all NYSHIP enrollees regardless of where they live or work in retirement.
 Coverage is worldwide and is not limited to a geographic area.
-However, you should carefully review the list of network providers in the area in which you plan to retire.
+However, you should carefully review the list of network providers in the area in which you plan to retire as The Empire Plan does not offer an expanded physician network in all 50 states.
 You will need to submit claim forms and pay a higher share of the cost of services if you use a non-network provider.